-Public relations (PR) or strategic communication graduate programs are offered at colleges and universities across the country.
+Top graduate programs in public relations offer flexible enrollment options, practical experience, and several areas of specialization.
+Degrees are typically awarded at the master's level.
+Public relations, also known as PR or strategic communication, is offered in graduate programs at colleges and universities across the country.
 Some programs focus on advanced professional skills, while others, particularly those at the doctoral level, are based more on research.
-New York University (NYU) and the University of Alabama (UA) are nationally respected institutions, and they have two of the nation's top-rated graduate programs in PR.
-The programs at both schools lead to a master's degree in the field.
+New York University, the University of Alabama, and Ball State University are nationally respected institutions and have some of the nation's top-rated graduate programs in PR.
+The programs at these schools lead to a master's degree in the field.

 Top Schools with Graduate Degree Programs in PR